LIVEtag/Livetag-Backend/README.md

 ### How this works?:
- Script reads configuration from chosen .env file
+ Script reads configuration from chosen .env file with [phpdotenv](https://github.com/vlucas/phpdotenv)
- On finding {{SOME_KEY}}, replacing this placeholder with value

-> All placeholders unable to replace will be shown at the end of work
 > File used for `docker-compose` also

 Environment configuration details